Fiquem/collage-maker/README.md

 - ~~scale doesn't focus currently hovered image, just last clicked~~
 - gets real slow with 9 medium-large images
 - the scroll doesn't actually choose correctly, gotta get that for canvas not window (scrolling down breaks)
+- oh this is like full broken on pc